 Technician: Okay, when did this problem first occur?
 Have you recently run Windows Update?
 Did you see the infamous Blue Screen of Death?

 Customer: No. Nothing like that.
 I just came in to work today and the computer wouldn't start.
 I know there was a power outage last night during the big storm.
 But everyone else's computers are working fine.
 So weird.
-One guy's PC was stuck, but he said he solved it with a quick reboot.
+Actually, one guy's PC was stuck for a while, but then he solved the problem with a simple reboot.
+But that didn't work for me.

-Technician: Hmm, yes.
+Technician: Okay, first things first!
 Did you check the power plug?
-Is it placed firmly into the back of the PC?
+Is it placed firmly in the back of the PC?

 Customer: Yes.
 It's plugged in.
 I'm looking at it.

-Technician: Did you turn off your computer last night before you went home?
+Technician: Good.
+Can you remember if you turned off your computer last night before you went home?

 Customer: Yes.
 I always turn it off before I go home.
 Unless of course I need to connect from home with remote access.

-Technician: How do you shut it down?
-Using the button or by clicking the "Power Off" option in the Start Menu?
+Technician: Okay great.
+How exactly did you shut it down though?
+Did you press the physical power button?
+Or did you do it by clicking the "Power Off" option in the Start Menu?

-Technician: I think I see the problem.
+Technician: Okay, I think I see the problem.
 The button on your screen is just the power switch for the monitor.
-The computer is something else.
+The computer power switch is somewhere else.
 Do you see a large white box under your desk or perhaps under the monitor?

 Customer: Yes.
 There is a large beige hard drive or hanging under my desk.